A portrait each month.

 I have had this in my head for a while.
 I have all these treasured family photos and little memories that have been passed down to me and I feel so lucky to hold them!
 I wanted to portray my curiosity in this photo of my lineage and my interest in just looking at these old photos.

-Hand written notes by my second great grandfather of a funny story of him going into a Paris library to look up a word but he was made to jump through all sorts of hoops just to do it.
-A handwritten letter by my great grandmere to her future husband, written to him while she was visiting Yosemite with her family.
+A hand written note by my second great grandfather of a funny story of him going into a Paris library to look up a word but he was made to jump through all sorts of hoops just to do it.
+A letter by my great grand-mere to her future husband, written to him while she was visiting Yosemite with her family.
 A journal in my Grandmere's handwriting opened to a page where she wrote about my grandpere's story of the gypsy trees in the California valley.
 Purses belonging to my great grand aunt, cameras that belonged to my grandparents and Dad.
-I also tried to portray my curly hair to show the traits that I carry with me from them.
+So many treasures that I will treasure for always!

 February